DavidBurkett/Builderberg/docs/BuilderOptions.md

         ACCEPTABLE VALUES: true, false

     generateClone:
         DESCRIPTION: Indicates whether a clone method should be generated for the object.
+Generated clones create a shallow copy.
         USAGE: @BuilderOptions(generateClone = true)
         DEFAULT BEHAVIOR: If unspecified, a clone method WILL NOT be generated.
         ACCEPTABLE VALUES: true, false